-Whether you feel like you must have the latest trends, engage in “retail therapy” to cheer yourself up, or succumb to persuasive advertising, you may end up with a house full of items of questionable use.
+Whether you feel like you must have the latest trends, engage in “retail therapy” to cheer yourself up or succumb to persuasive advertising, you may end up with a house full of items of questionable use.

 And because our culture is so focused on acquiring things, many of us have trouble recognizing when we have enough — or too much.

-Dr. Bea identifies a number of thoughts that people often have that can lead to indecision, including:
+There are a number of thoughts that people often have that can lead to indecision, including:

-- Maybe I will need this someday.
+- Maybe I’ll need this someday.

 - This reminds me of a special moment in my life.